All thoughts and musings

 Make delivery boring

 We rebuilt the path to production around three principles: trunk-based development, automation everywhere, and small batches.
-Concretely:
+In practice that meant four changes:

 • Trunk-based flow, short-lived branches, merged daily behind feature flags.